 Writing has become an addiction to me, and I’m finding that ideas for other scenarios and characters keep flooding my brain, with the characters screaming, “Write about me!
 Write about me!”
 And, that’s what I intend to do.

-Thus far, since 2014, I’ve written and published a 6-book time-travel romance series and a stand-alone dark erotic romance.
-I’m currently working on book #7 of my time-travel romance, taking my characters further back in history to 1815 Regency England.
+Thus far, since 2014, I’ve written and published a 6-book time-travel romance series, 2 books of a sequel series, taking my characters further back in time to 1815 Regency England, and a stand-alone dark erotic romance.
+I’m currently working on book #9 of the sequel series.

 Me at age 17